 Donate money, if you can

-As parts of the U.S. as well as many regions around the world reel in the aftermath of some truly catastrophic natural disasters, it's important to remember that a small amount of money can go a long way.
+As parts of the U.S. and many other regions around the world reel in the aftermath of some truly catastrophic natural disasters, it's important to remember that a small amount of money can go a long way.